Estrogen Dominance Diet Plan: 30+ Foods to Eat to Balance Hormones Naturally

 Cruciferous Vegetables

-broccoli, cabbage, cauliflower, kale, bok choy, brussels sprouts
+Broccoli, cabbage, cauliflower, kale, bok choy, brussels sprouts

 These activate the liver pathway responsible for estrogen detoxification